Timothy T. Taylor Home Page

 WRITING

 “Recommendations for Further Reading,” Journal of Economic Perspectives.
-A regular column, eight pages in length and containing 25-30 recommended articles, reports or interviews, that I have been writing for this quarterly journal since the Spring 2005 issue.
+A regular column, eight pages in length and containing 25-30 recommended articles, reports or interviews.
+Written quarterly from the Spring 2005 issue to the present.

 Principles of Economics: Economics and the Economy.
 Freeload Press, Inc.: St. Paul, Minnesota and Madison, Wisconsin.
-Published Fall 2007.
-Introductory economics textbook, together with student workbook, both available as free downloads from www.freeloadpress.com.
-A test bank is also available for instructors.
+First edition 2008.
+Second edition 2011.
+750 pages.
+Introductory economics textbook, together with a 400-plus page study guide of problems and answers, both available from www.textbookmedia.com.
+A multiple choice test bank is also available for instructors.

 “Second Thoughts: Bush's Budgets,” Milken Institute Review, First Quarter 2007, pp. 77-80.
 Available at www.milkeninstitute.org.